-The MOS Records Committee MD/DCRC evaluates reports of sightings of new or very rare birds species in Maryland to convert them into documented records that can be used reliably for scientific studies of bird distribution and patterns of avian vagrancy.
+The MOS Records Committee MD/DCRC evaluates reports of sightings of new or very rare birds species in Maryland or DC to convert them into documented records that can be used reliably for scientific studies of bird distribution and patterns of avian vagrancy.
 The Committee has written goals, criteria for acceptance, and other policies and procedures which govern the operations of the Committee.
 If you’ve seen a rare bird in Maryland or the District of Columbia (as defined by our MD and DC Review Lists), please report it.

 The Maryland/District of Columbia Records Committee (MD/DCRC) was established in 1982 as a committee of the Maryland Ornithological Society.
 The function of the Committee is to:

 - Review reports of unusual sightings within its area of coverage;